arborchat/muscadine/README.md

     - q - query the server for any missing chat history (only necessary if top status bar indicates)
 - Compose Mode:
     - enter - send your message
+    - alt+enter - type a literal newline
-    - escape - return to history mode
+    - ctrl+\ - return to history mode
 - Global:
     - ctrl+c - quit